minhealthnz/moh-igps-data/README.md

 ## Additional information

-Interim Government Policy Statement on Health and its appendices can be accessed here
+Interim Government Policy Statement on Health and its appendices can be accessed [here](https://www.health.govt.nz/publication/interim-government-policy-statement-health-2022-2024).

 For more information or queries, please contact performancequeries@health.govt.nz